 - The Vault – 1 Castle Street, BH23 1DP.
 The largest range of new vinyl in Dorset.

 - Jaylo’s Boutique – 4 Church St, BH23 1BW.
 Women’s clothing store selling international brands you won’t find on the high street.

 - Kimmeridge – 18 Church St, BH23 1BW.
 Beautiful independent women’s clothing store.

 Where to Stay in Christchurch UK

 One of the best hotels in Christchurch is definitely the Captain’s Club Hotel and Spa.
 This gorgeous luxury hotel boasts a spectacular riverside setting, close to the town centre.
 However, there are loads of options, whether you’re looking for self-catering, a boutique B&B, or a big hotel.
 You can even stay in a posh beach hut on Mudeford Sandbank!
-I’ve included a couple of maps below to help you find the perfect place to stay in Christchurch UK…
+I’ve included a map below to help you find the perfect place to stay in Christchurch UK…

 Christchurch UK Festival Dates for your Diary

 Christchurch hosts a fantastic array of festivals and events throughout the year, especially during the UK school holidays.
 Below are a selection of the best local festivals to add to your diary…